kadena-community/kadena.js/packages/apps/docs/src/pages/docs/blogchain/2019/blockchain-summer-the-road-to-mainstream-adoption-2019-07-29.md

 ![](/assets/blog/kl314KSDD7wK0hd2pbA.webp)

+# Blockchain summer - the road to mainstream adoption

 The Kadena Team is excited to present **Blockchain Summer!**

 Please join us as we host a live panel on **The Road to Mainstream Adoption**